-Pasachoff and Kutner[5], Learned, et al.[6] and Pakvasa [7] have presented ideas about using neutrinos for interstellar communication.
-Advantages of using neutrinos are: (1) neutrinos arrive almost without attenuation from any source direction, this would have big advantage in the Galactic plane, (2) Neutrinos, at the Earth, are rare in certain energy ranges, and from a given direction are all but negligible, (3) Even when photons are not completely blocked, their scattering introduces jitter in arrival time as well as direction [6].
+[7] have presented ideas about using neutrinos for interstellar communication.
+Advantages of using neutrinos are: (1) neutrinos arrive almost without attenuation from any source direction, which is a big advantage in the Galactic plane; (2) neutrinos, at the Earth, are rare in certain energy ranges, and from a given direction are all but negligible; (3) even when photons are not completely blocked, their scattering introduces jitter in arrival time as well as direction [6].